Mathiasb17/Mathiasb17.github.io/about.md

 permalink: /about/
 ---

-I'm a Ph.D. student in computer graphics and fluid simulation.
+I graduated my Ph.D. at universite de Poitiers, France on the 7th od december 2017.
+My thesis focused on the simulation and rendering of breaking waves.
+As of september 2017, i am a software engineer in embedded systems.

 On this website, i will publish materials about my research field, programming tricks, etc.

 On my [github profile](https://github.com/Mathiasb17), you can find some projects and other stuff i like to develop on my free time.